caian-org/caian.org/cv.md

 based on the requirements and criterias previously defined by our customers (POs) and the scrum master.
 Those solutions have ranged from custom made web services and mobile applications to the deployment and pipeline of workflow management softwares.
-I've take part in three projects, namely one online corporate university for a brazilian finance institution.
+I've taken part in three projects, namely one online corporate university for a brazilian finance institution.
 As an agile, scrum-based team, we routinely worked alongside our customer's analysts and project managers.